 “I am not sure, I need to check, but if I think what’s tonight is really happening tonight, it might just turn out to be the best night of our lives.”

 “Oh, nice!”
-I clasped my hands in excitement pretending I understood what she said.
+I said pretending I understood what she said.

 “Yes!
 I know where we need to go!”

 I followed Lee blindly.
 Wherever she would take me, I would happily go.
 No, I wasn’t in love, we just didn’t have any other plan.